TAbdiukov/TAbdiukov.github.io/content/post/2025-01-12-tryhackme-fixes/index.md

 python3 -m http.server 8000
 ```

-As a sanity-check, on AttackerBox, open Firefox and confirm the Rubeus download URL.
+As a sanity-check, on AttackBox, open Firefox and confirm the Rubeus download URL.
 It should be,
 ```
 http://<AttackBox_IP>:8000/Ghostpack-CompiledBinaries/Rubeus.exe
 ```